preactjs/preact-cli/README.md

 };
 ```

-See [WebpackConfigHelpers] docs for more info on `helpers` argument which contains methods to find various parts of configuration.
+See [Webpack config helpers wiki] for more info on the `helpers` argument which contains methods to find various parts of configuration.
 Additionally see our [recipes wiki] containing examples on how to change webpack configuration.

 #### Prerender multiple routes